elycruz/walrs/graph/README.md

 # walrs_graph crate

-Custom graph, and digraph, crate containing graph control structures used in the content management system (also, controls used by `walrs_acl`, and `walrs_navigation`).
+Custom graph, and digraph, crate containing graph structures used in the content management system (also, controls used by `walrs_acl`, and `walrs_navigation`).

-## Reference Implementations
+## Inspiration

+Direct rips from the following (with rust idiom modifications):

 - Algorithms 4th Ed. - Chapters on 'graphs' - https://algs4.cs.princeton.edu/40graphs/